ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-75. Which of the following core building blocks may be used to construct CNNs?
+Q. Which of the following core building blocks may be used to construct CNNs?
 Choose all the options that apply:
 1. Pooling layers
 2. Convolutional layers
 3. Normalization layers
 4. Non-linear activation function
 5. Linear activation function

 <details><summary><b>Answer</b></summary>